October 3, 2025

 Get approved for a Ramp card in 1–3 days on average

-For businesses in need of a credit card, consider Ramp’s corporate card as the solution.
-Unlike traditional business credit cards, Ramp’s card approval process takes one day on averageand doesn't require a credit check or personal guarantee.
+If you’re exploring business credit card options, the Ramp Business Credit Card offers a faster alternative.
+Unlike traditional business credit cards, our approval process takes 1 day on average and doesn't require a credit check or personal guarantee.

 Additionally, our cards come with advanced spending management features and an unlimited number of free physical and virtual employee cards.
 Here are just a few of the features you can expect from Ramp:

-• No annual fee: Get started with Ramp’s corporate card and expense management software for free, with no annual fees or setup fees.
+• No annual fee: Get started with our business credit card and expense management software for free, with no annual fees or setup fees

-• Accounting integrations: Ramp connects with leading accounting platforms like Xero, QuickBooks, Sage Intacct, and NetSuite to help you close your books 8 times faster.
+• Accounting integrations: Ramp connects with leading accounting platforms like Xero, QuickBooks, Sage Intacct, and NetSuite to help you close your books 8x faster

 Disclaimer: The information provided in this article has not been officially confirmed by Chase and is subject to change.